 Age-related macular degeneration (AMD): Symptoms, diagnosis, treatment and prevention

-Age-related macular degeneration, or AMD, is the leading cause of visual impairment in the UK.
+Age-related macular degeneration (AMD) affects a person's central eyesight and is the leading cause of vision loss in the UK.

 What causes macular degeneration?

 The reason some people develop AMD isn't fully understood, but risk factors include:

 - Being over 50

 - Inherited tendency, AMD is more likely if close relatives had it

 - Ethnic background, it’s more common in Caucasian and Chinese people.

 What are the symptoms of macular degeneration?

 Blurred central vision is the main symptom of age-related macular degeneration.
 However, this often happens slowly over time and one eye may compensate for the other until both eyes are affected.